 The House Financial Services Committee held a markup session on several proposed bills including H.R.
 1965 which calls for an XBRL exemption for small companies under $250 million in revenue.
 Congressman Keith Ellison proposed two amendments to that bill; neither was taken up by the Committee.
 Listen to the archived webcast and read the amendments.

 The Capital Markets & Government Sponsored Enterprises subcommittee of the House Financial Services committee held a hearing on April 29, 2015 to discuss various legislative proposals designed to enhance capital formation and reduce regulatory burdens including HR 1965, an XBRL exemption for small companies.
 Language in the new bill is identical to that in HR […more]

 Proposed legislation aiming to enhance capital formation and reduce regulatory burden were discussed, including H.R.
 1965, an XBRL exemption for small companies.
 Watch the full hearing and read the written testimony from witnesses here.

 XBRL US actively promotes the use of structured data standards in reporting domains where it can benefit stakeholders.
-Advocacy efforts involve outreach to Congress and to government agencies through comment letters, testimony and recommendations.
+Advocacy efforts involve outreach to Congress, government agencies, and other U.S. and international standards bodies, through comment letters, testimony and recommendations.
 See below.
-Securities and Exchange Commission programs: XBRL US submitted a comment letter regarding the SEC draft Strategic Plan 2018-2022.
-Read […more]
+Securities and Exchange Commission programs: On December 27, 2018, XBRL US submitted a comment […more]

 On March 24, a hearing was held by the Securities, Insurance & Investments subcommittee of the Senate Banking, Housing & Urban Affairs committee on “Capital Formation and Reducing Small Business Burdens”.
 Speakers included Tom Quaadman of the US Chamber of Commerce, William Spell of Spell Capital Partners, Dr. Marcus Stanley of Americans for Financial Reform (AFR) and John Partigan of Nixon Peabody.